geovas/multiwii-firmware/README.md

 MultiWii-Firmware v2.0 - DCwii edition
 =====

+**Disclaimer**
+At now my Firmware is staying in testing condition!
+All the actions you perform at your own risk!

 **This is a fork of the original MultiWii**
 Original MultiWii GitHub page: https://github.com/multiwii/multiwii-firmware
 Original MultiWii v2.0: http://code.google.com/p/multiwii/downloads/list file name: "MultiWii_2_0.zip"